 The focus of his talk was the British experience in using nudge theory for public health interventions.
 Nudge theory became popular after the publication of an economics text, Nudge: Improving Decisions About Health, Wealth, and Happiness, by Richard H Thaler and Cass R Sunstein.

 Professor Kelly, who is an Honorary Senior Visiting Fellow at the University of Cambridge’s of Public Health, said nudge theory was based on the idea that about 80% of human behavior is automatic, with people responding to cues in the environment, sometimes known as choice architecture.
 An example was placing a fruit bowl on the front counter in a school canteen to encourage children to buy more fruit.
 An unhealthy nudge might be placing sweets near supermarket checkouts to encourage children to pester their parents to purchase.

 Nudge theory and public health interventions

-Professor Kelly said public health interventions traditionally focused on the other 20% of behaviour change, the more deliberate type of decision making in which we are expected to take in public health messages, interpret and process them and then change our behaviour, such as stopping smoking or exercising more.
+Professor Kelly said public health interventions traditionally focused on the other 20% of behavior change, the more deliberate type of decision making in which we are expected to take in public health messages, interpret and process them and then change our behavior, such as stopping smoking or exercising more.